 The search engine links are embedded into the content for matches within the content to the search terms.
 Selection of a search engine link by a user initiates a search for the search term associated with the search engine link.

 The page owner might mark certain parts of a page as available for receiving embedded search-engine links.
-On a page that includes a text article, a navigation bars, sidebars and a footer section, for instance, those tags might be set up only to mark the article as the section that should have search-engine links embedded within it.
+On a page that includes a text article, navigation bars, sidebars, and a footer section, for instance, those tags might be set up only to mark the article as the section that should have search-engine links embedded within it.
 Or the page could be marked so that links could be placed in the whole document.

 Alternatively, tags could be used to negatively designate certain parts of a page that links shouldn’t show up in, such as an author description or a copyright notice.

 There may also be a way for a site owner to tell the search engine not to embed links that cover certain topics or terms, such as particular sensitive or negative topics, or terms that might be related to the page’s competitors.
 This might be set up either on the page or in a separate file which would be referenced in the document.

 The patent says that pages that allow embedding of search engine links might be identified by Google when it crawls the Web, but I think it’s more likely that anyone who wants to participate in this would signup for it like they would to participate in Google’s Adsense.

 If Google finds a page that allows such embedding, it might analyze the content of the page to identify terms on the page that are appropriate for embedded links, using techniques such as keyword extraction and frequency analysis.
 It might look at the text on a page, as well as images, audio, and video.
-For example, if the text on a page is about a pet show, and mentions dogs and cats, and has a number of images of dogs and cats, the links generated for the page might involve pets, dogs, and cats.
+For example, if the text on a page is about a pet show, and mentions dogs and cats, and has many images of dogs and cats, the links generated for the page might involve pets, dogs, and cats.